1920 Directorate of Posts (Youzheng zongju) Folding Map of China

 A Closer Look

-Postal infrastructure basically followed the railways, with the greatest density near Beijing and southwards to Hankou along the Jinghan Railway, in Manchuria along the South Manchuria Railway, and around Shanghai and Guangzhou.
-An exception was populous Sichuan Province, which because of difficulties with the terrain did not have intercity railway connections until the early 1950s.
-Shipping lines were also employed to connect major ports along the heavily-trafficked southeastern coast.
+Postal infrastructure followed the railways, with the greatest density near Beijing and southwards to Hankou along the Jinghan Railway, in Manchuria along the South Manchuria Railway, and around Shanghai and Guangzhou.
+An exception was the populous Sichuan Province, which, because of the hilly terrain, did not have intercity railway connections until the early 1950s.
+Shipping lines were also employed to connect major ports along the heavily trafficked southeastern coast.

-The history of postal services in China can be traced back into Antiquity and China was integrated into the very advanced Mongol postal relay system (Yam or Örtöö) that allowed information to travel very quickly across the vast empire.
-But modern postal services for the everyday use of the populace only appeared in the late 19th century, most notably in 1896 when the Youzheng zongju was formed, initially as an office within the Imperial Maritime Customs Service.
-Like the Customs Service, it was tied to the Chinese state but operated independently and built a reputation for professionalism, staffed by a multinational corps of bureaucrats.
-Through the upheavals of modern Chinese history, including political disintegration and warfare in the early 20th century, the postal service was an important link binding together the former Qing empire and providing a basis for future national reunification.
+The history of postal services in China can be traced to Antiquity when China was integrated into the very advanced Mongol postal relay system (Yam or Örtöö) that allowed information to travel quickly across the vast empire.
+However, modern postal services for the everyday use of the populace only appeared in the late 19th century, most notably in 1896 when the Youzheng Zongju was formed, initially as an office within the Imperial Maritime Customs Service.
+Like the Customs Service, it was tied to the state but operated independently and built a reputation for professionalism, staffed by a multinational corps of bureaucrats.
+Throughout the upheavals of modern Chinese history, including political disintegration and warfare in the early 20th century, the postal service was an important link binding together the former empire and providing a basis for future national reunification.
 It also helped maintain connections between overseas Chinese and their homeland by managing correspondence and remittances.

 China under the Beiyang Government